Shirsendu1260/node-js-video-hosting-api/README.md

 # Node.js Video Hosting Backend API

-A backend API project for a video hosting platform, built with Node.js, Express, and TypeScript.
-Handles secure user authentication, media upload and management, and data aggregation — with a focus on clean structure and maintainable code.
+A backend API project for a video hosting platform, built with Node.js, Express, TypeScript, and MongoDB.
+Handles secure JWT authentication, media upload and management, and data aggregation — with a focus on clean structure and maintainable code.

-> Inspired by the *Chai aur Backend series* — independently refactored from JavaScript to TypeScript, with improved validation logic and custom interfaces.
+> Inspired by the *Chai aur Backend series* — independently refactored from JavaScript to TypeScript, with Joi validation logic and custom interfaces & controllers.

 ---